Northwestern Syria offensive (2019–2020): Rebel counteroffensive towards Saraqib begins

-Russian news agency RIA Novosti said that the Russian Ministry of Defence contacted Turkish forces and asked them to end artillery support to the rebels and that they did so.
+Russian news agency RIA Novosti said that the Russian Ministry of Defence contacted Turkish forces and asked them to end artillery support to the rebels and that Turkish troops agreed to do so.
 The Turkish Ministry of Defense confirmed that two Turkish soldiers had been killed and five wounded due to an airstrike during the assault, while also claiming the Turkish-backed rebels killed 50 Syrian government forces during the overall battle for the town.
 The Russian Defence Ministry said Russian elements destroyed one tank, six armored vehicles, and five other vehicles all belonging to the rebels.
 As well as the two confirmed Turkish deaths, the SOHR said that about 28 rebels and 14 pro-government soldiers were killed and that some captured Syrian soldiers were beheaded by jihadist fighters.

-Before the clashes, Turkey reportedly asked the United States to deploy two Patriot surface-to-air missile systems on the Syria–Turkey border to deter Russian forces.Turkey asks US for Patriot missiles as two Turkish soldiers killed in Idlib airstrike, Telegraph However, the Russian state news agency reported that the Turkish Ministry of Defence had denied this.
+Before the clashes, Turkey reportedly asked the United States to deploy two Patriot surface-to-air missile systems on the Syria–Turkey border to deter Russian forces.
+However, the Russian state news agency reported that the Turkish Ministry of Defence had denied this.
 Reuters also reported on-going talks between Turkey and Russia about Syrian airspace.
 The same evening, Syrian government airstrikes were reported by SNHR on Hazarin—striking two schools—and nearby Ma'aret Harma, where a mosque was struck.

-On 22 February, Turkey reported that a Turkish soldier was killed (the sixteenth in the month) in a bomb attack by pro-Syrian government forces, and said it retaliated by destroying 21 government targets.
+On 22 February, Turkey reported that a Turkish soldier was killed (the sixteenth such casualty in the month) in a bomb attack by pro-Syrian government forces, and said it retaliated by destroying 21 government targets.
 Turkey said it would meet with Russian and European leaders in March to discuss the situation.